 General accounting principles for preparing the financial statements

-The company financial statements were prepared in accordance with the stipulations in Title 9, Book 2 of the Dutch Civil Code.
+The company financial statements were prepared in accordance with the provisions in Part 9, Book 2 of the Dutch Civil Code.
 For the general accounting principles used to compile the financial statements, the principles for the valuation of the assets and liabilities and for the determination of the result, as well as the notes on the various assets and liabilities and the results, please refer to the notes to the consolidated financial statements unless stated otherwise below.

 Participating interests in group companies